The new ASA Code of Ethics

 - Adhere to the ASA Codes of Conduct.

-ASA members should note that this is a general “umbrella” code and is supplemented by the ASA Codes of Conduct which can be found in Wavepower 2009/11 under section 2, page 68 – 71.
+ASA members should note that this is a general “umbrella” code and is supplemented by the ASA Codes of Conduct which can be found in Section 2 of Wavepower 2015-18.

 ASA Board formally adopted the new Code of Ethics at the ASA Board meeting held on the 27th November 2009.
 It can also be found in the 2010 Handbook.